 Apricot Lattice Pie

-Lattice pie is easier to make than it looks, and this is the perfect pie to try out your skills.
-Beautiful and delicious!
+Lattice pies are easier to make than they look, and this is the perfect pie to try out your skills.
+Lightly spiced with cinnamon and naturally sweetened with apricots, this pie is both beautiful and delicious!

 Preheat the oven to 425 degrees F. Spray an 8-9 inch pie plate with nonstick spray.